mlazdans/firebird-php/README.md

 # Firebird modern PHP extension

+:warning: Development is still in progress, and the API is not yet stable.

 This project aims to repackage the old [ibase](https://www.php.net/ibase) extension into a more modern PHP framework.
 Internal resource types have been removed and replaced with a more modern object-oriented interface.
 Most of the